pintoelson/food-vision-comparison/README.md

 # Food Vision

 This is a computer vision project.
-The goal is to train 4(potentially more in the future) different [models](https://food-vision-comparison.streamlit.app/#model-comparison)on the famous Food101 dataset.
+The goal is to train 4(potentially more in the future) different [models](https://food-vision-comparison.streamlit.app/#model-comparison) on the famous Food101 dataset.
 The models are [live](https://food-vision-comparison.streamlit.app/#food-vision) and ready to use.

 ## Built With